CTFEDs/UXSouthAfrica2015Workshop/future-friendly-deck.md

+# #FFUX

+^ How many do you give about your users?

+---

 # What is Future Friendly UX design?

 The **quantity** and **diversity** of connected **devices**, and the **people** that use them, is increasing.
 We can deal with this exciting, overwhelming, world by: